Shipwrecked Part 2

 He got a blood infection.

 An infection happens when some disease causing elements enters the body.
-Note the following:
+Notice the following:

 - I cut my hand and it got infected.

 - You need to clean the wound so it does not get infected.

 When someone is deranged, that means they are crazy or mentally ill.
 Notice the following:

 - The woman was really old and a little deranged.

 - The movie is about a deranged homeless man.

 You made it out.

 When you 'make it out' of someplace or situation that means you can leave without any damage.
 Note the following: